ssvarma138/smart-doc-search/README.md

+# Note : I used GPT tools to create this code. created this project for learning purpose.
 # Smart Document Search

 Smart Document Search is a Django-based application that provides API endpoints for managing and searching PDF documents using AI-powered text embedding and search capabilities.